fastenhealth/fasten-onprem/memory-bank/systemPatterns.md

 *   **Monorepo:** The entire project (backend, frontend, and related scripts/configurations) is managed within a single Git repository.
 This simplifies dependency management between components and build processes.
 *   **Client-Server Architecture:** A clear separation exists between the Angular frontend (client) and the Go backend (server).
+*   **Shared Library:** A dedicated TypeScript library (`frontend/src/lib/`) is used to house code intended for use across different JavaScript environments (frontend, Web Workers, potentially Node.js), enforcing a separation from browser-specific code.
 *   **Component-Based UI (Frontend):** The Angular frontend is built using a modular, component-based architecture.
     *   **Smart/Container Components (Pages):** Located in `frontend/src/app/pages/`, these components are typically route-level components responsible for fetching data and orchestrating presentation components.
     *   **Presentational/Dumb Components:** Located in `frontend/src/app/components/`, these components are focused on UI rendering and emit events to parent components. `shared.module.ts` likely groups common presentational components.